nur-alam/BookStore/readme.md

 >## About BookHub

->It’s a online book store where registered user can buy books or borrow books. >User
+>It’s an online book store where registered user can buy books or borrow books. >User
 >can add to cart, watch cart list and order books or otherwise borrow books >with cost
 >of 20% of the specific book.
 From admin panel admin can handle users, add new
 >book, new category, new author, handle orders etc.